georgerobescu/ow_draft--1/readme.md

 This first step of creating and taking care of the `readme.md` file brings with itself different implications:
 * for whom am I working and why do I want to document all this?
 * who’s watching me doing this? is it for this reason that I am doing it?
-* do I have and/or expect an audience?
+* do I have and/or do I expect an audience?

 Depending on the personal reality of each of us, we’ll reply to the above questions in a particular way.
 There after, some other points might be:
 * am I part of a community?